Where to Stay in Baguio

 Budget Guesthouses & Inns

-Baguio's budget tier clusters tight around the city center and lower Session Road.
-The better properties—Mentors Country Inn, Benguet Prime Hotel, Baguio Inn—deliver clean private rooms with hot showers at prices well below comparable Philippine cities.
-Quality swings wildly.
-Always check recent reviews on booking platforms.
+Baguio's budget tier is concentrated around the city center and lower Session Road, and the better properties, Mentors Country Inn, Benguet Prime Hotel, Baguio Inn, offer clean private rooms with hot showers at prices well below comparable Philippine cities.
+Quality varies significantly, so prioritize recent reviews on booking platforms.

 Best for: Solo backpackers, budget-conscious travelers, short overnight stays